HANDBOOK OF ADHESIVE BRIDGES

 • Adhesive Bridges- Anterior- Inlay-Flange

 • Excellent applications for periodontal splinting, which is so poorly-accomplished in today’s dental office, has reached maturity.
-Bulky fiber-reinforced splints, or fragile and short-lived splinting with un-reinforced composite can be superceded by a laboratory framework that is compact, durable, retentive, and versatile.
+The lousy alternatives- bulky fiber-reinforced splints, or fragile and short-lived splinting with un-reinforced composite are superseded by a laboratory framework that is compact, strong, durable, retentive, and versatile.
 This treatment carries the patient forward with minimal tooth loss and maximum versatility when heavily diseased anterior sextants contain several teeth with uncertain periodontal prognosis.

 • Adhesive Bridges- Posterior

-• This material covers Posterior Adhesive Bridges (Yamashita -design Resin-Bonded Fixed Partial Dentures).
-Describes how to fabricate adhesion bridges, usually with less or no anesthesia, retraction cord or pulpal involvement
+• This section covers Posterior Adhesive Bridges (Yamashita -design Resin-Bonded Fixed Partial Dentures) and describes how to fabricate adhesion bridges, usually with less or no anesthesia, retraction cord or pulpal involvement.

 WHY CONSIDER LEARNING THIS MODALITY?